Secondary Schools Rugby Development Officer, Counties Manukau Rugby Football Union

 “As a secondary schools rugby development officer, my role is to help grow, empower and inspire those within our community and region through rugby.
 For me, this is primarily done in the teenage space (12 to 18 years old) at both a participant and performance level across 12 secondary schools in the region, working alongside teachers in charge of rugby, student athletes, coaches, parents, staff and the community.
-My responsibilities range from identifying rugby talent and coaching student athletes to providing rugby education to coaches.
-I’m also the head coach for the Counties Manukau Under 18 Representative Squad, co-coach of the Niuean Under 18 Boys World Schools 7s Squad, a rugby selector for the Chiefs Under 18 camp and a World Rugby Coach Educator."
+Alongside my daily work, I’m also the head coach for the Counties Manukau Under 18 Representative Squad, co-coach of the Niuean Under 18 Boys World Schools 7s Squad, a rugby selector for the Chiefs Under 18 Camp and a World Rugby Coach Educator."

 What he remembers most fondly about his time at AUT is meeting like-minded sports enthusiasts, says Shaun who has always been passionate about physical activity and the sports industry.